cloud-gov/cg-site/content/docs/services/cloud-gov-identity-provider.md

 --------- | ----------- | -----
 `oauth-client` | OAuth2 client credentials for authenticating cloud.gov users in your app | Free

+Note: these instructions have changed as of July 3, 2017.
+If you created a service account instance before this date, please review the following.

 ## How to create an instance

 To create a service instance that can provision identity provider credentials, run the following command: